OutSystems/AzureARMTemplates/README.md

 # Outsystems Azure ARM templates

-This is collection of quick start templates for deploying OutSystems on Microsoft Azure.
+This is a collection of quick start templates for deploying OutSystems on Microsoft Azure.

-The goal is to enable customers to deploy OutSystems on Microsoft Azure with extended customization options not available in the Azure Marketplace ofer.
+The goal is to enable our customers to deploy OutSystems on Microsoft Azure with extended customization options not available in the Azure Marketplace ofer.

 #### Notes:

 - Only Microsoft SQL Server and Azure SQL with database authentication is available.

 - All templates will install OutSystems with a 30 days trial license.
-Please make sure you upload your own license before starting to develop real apps.
+Please make sure you upload your own license before starting the real development of your apps.

 ## Existing Virtual Network (VNET) and Database Server